an-xueyi/CMSC398L-Final-Presentation/README.md

 ### Output Description

 If the coloring requirement can be reached, output a string with length $n$.
-The first $i$ character represents the coloring of the $i$-th vertex, with $'B'$ as blue, and $'R'$ as red.
+The first $i$ character represents the coloring of the $i$-th vertex, with `'B'` as blue, and `'R'` as red.
 (If there are multiple legal coloring methods, output any one of them.)

 Otherwise, output $-1$ directly.